 Plenary session II: Eminent plenary speakers during the October edition of AMC 2019. ©IAAM Media

 Session 7 marked a discussion on Advanced Nanomaterials.
-The session was chaired by two professors and saw important aspects of nanomaterials being discussed.
+The session was chaired by one professors and saw important aspects of nanomaterials being discussed.
 This session consisted of two IAAM award lectures, one invited lecture, and one oral talk.

 The next IAAM Award Lecture was focused on the topic “Conductive polymer-based nanocomposite for intranasal drug delivery to the brain”.
 The speaker described that conductive polymer, biopolymer surfactant and bovine serum albumin (CP-BPS-BSA), nano-composite (NC) exhibited the presence of the desired functional groups (FTIR), a nano- range particle size (TEM and DLS), and positive zeta potential in an acidic pH mimicking inflammation.
 This study thereby corroborates the affinity of CP-BPS-BSA NCs towards inflammatory tissues, a phenomenon that we could exploit to control neuroinflammation in animal models.